 Did you know that every square foot of turf requires over five feet of water a year?
 California's yearly average rainfall only measures in the inches.
 Consider removing areas of turf that are only used for decorative purposes and use water efficient landscaping in its place.
 Choose native plants and apply mulch to the soil.

 Transforming your yard can be challenging.
-The Water Saving Garden Friendly website provides valuable information on native plants, invasive species, pest management, composting, and how to find a professional landscaper.
+The Water Saving Garden Friendly for the Inland Empire website provides valuable information on native plants, invasive species, pest management, composting, and how to find a professional landscaper.
 In addition, garden templates are available for your use and reference.
 These easy tips will provide a starting point for your conservation transformation project.